 Most people tend to consider all three the same.
 That is not quite the case.
 The main difference between psychotherapy and other types of therapy is the focus on the past.
 In psychotherapy, the clinician will help the individual become better prepared to address the future and any issues that may arise by taking time to focus on past experiences.
 A strong bond between the clinician and client in the context of therapy can promote the ideal environment to let healing begin as well.

 How do I know if I or a loved one might need psychotherapy assistance?

 Look for an abrupt change in mood or behavior that has occurred suddenly or in the recent past.
 If this change is beginning to cause disruption in home, school, employment, or relationships then a visit with a clinician may be helpful.
 In some cases, the individual may not be able to see this change so friends and family members are the unique position to help determine if someone they know would benefit from psychotherapy.
 Talk with the person who is experiencing trouble and encourage them to seek help from an outside source.

 What can I expect if I begin psychotherapy?

-There are myths related to seeing a psychologist, many of which involve laying down on a couch while the psychologist explores your past relationship with your parents.
-While these topics may come up in psychotherapy, the psychologists role is to help the individual develop better habits and to live a more healthy and fulfilling life.
+There are myths related to seeing a clinician, many of which involve laying down on a couch while the clinician explores your past relationship with your parents.
+While these topics may come up in psychotherapy, the clinician role is to help the individual develop better habits and to live a more healthy and fulfilling life.

 Does psychotherapy involve only me or can my family and significant others be involved?